-Disability compensation is available to Veterans injured during active duty military service or has a pre-existing disability that worsened during their active duty service.
+Disability compensation is available to Veterans injured during active duty military service or who have a pre-existing disability that worsened during their active duty service.

 Common examples include: